moodle/devdocs/docs/guides/javascript/modal/index.md

 - a new Modal class which extends the `core/modal` class; and
 - a template

-Creating the Modal class is as simple as extending the `core/modal` class, providing a `TYPE` property, and registering the modal with the modal factory.
+Creating the Modal class is as simple as extending the `core/modal` class, providing a `TYPE` property, a `TEMPLATE` property, and registering the modal with the modal factory.

-We highly recommend declaring the _template_ as a static property on the class too and this will be required from Moodle 4.3 onwards.

 ```javascript title="mod/example/amd/src/my_modal.js"
 import Modal from 'core/modal';